firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 "Lord Yama takes no holidays," he replied, an inward look in his fiery red eyes.
 "I’m always visiting.
 Most times, you cannot see me."

-"How is that we do now?"
+"How is it that we do now?"
 I asked, a little surprised at my own boldness.
 At least I managed not to ask, _and who have you come for?_

 He nodded toward Mom.
 "Your mother has the Strength," he said.
 "She holds the world open."
 Behind him, instead of the Battle Station’s bland corridor, a path disappeared into a woodland barely illuminated by stars.
 No moonlight, of course.
 Diwali is celebrated at the dark of the moon.